 Demand will always be fluctuating, but this doesn’t mean hoteliers cannot brace themselves for it.
 That preparation starts with forecasting demand and scheduling employees to meet that demand without crossing lines.
 Fortunately, there are solutions that can help with that in the most compliant and cost-effective manner.

 Step one to optimise the employee scheduling process is to accurately forecast how many guests and rooms you can expect at a given time.
 Traditionally, forecasts tend to be inaccurate.
 This is due to the fact that hotels are located in different environments and subject to different external factors like local events, promotions and seasonality, that are often not taken into account.
 This inaccuracy makes it harder to adequately price hotel rooms and plan employees effectively.
-A solution like labour demand forecasting can help hoteliers to accurately forecasts demand and determine the required headcount to perfectly cover demand.
+An AI service like labour demand forecasting can help hoteliers to accurately forecasts demand and determine the required headcount to perfectly cover demand.
 Not only will you minimise surprises by knowing how many guests and rooms you can expect, you’ll also get a breakdown of how many of each type of employee, like receptionists, cleaners, cooks, etc., you’ll need to service those guests.

 Next up is the step with a great potential for improvement: employee scheduling.
 This step actually consists of two sub-steps: 1. creating shifts and 2. assigning employees to those shifts.
 As mentioned before, hotel employees often work in suboptimal conditions which can be blamed on the sheer nature of the industry.
 Long working hours, back-to-back shifts and a lack of breaks are common and a threat to the well-being of your employees and thus the quality of their service to guests.
 A simple solution would be to only create shifts that forbid these kind of practises.
 But how do you make sure to meet demand?